-A rapid survey of the prose of the Colonial and Revolutionary Periods; then a study of the best work of Irving, Poe, Hawthorne, Emerson, Thoreau, Holmes, and others.
-Recitations, lectures, oral and written reports.
+A rapid survey of the poetry of the Colonial and Revolutionary Periods; then a study of the best work of Bryant, Poe, Emerson, Whittier, Longfellow, Lowell, Holmes, Whitman and Lanier.
+Recitations, lectures, written reports.
+Text-book: Page's The Chief American Poets.